 2. Health Care

 With more than 45 hospitals and medical centers across Idaho (including the only Mayo Clinic Care Network member in the northwest), there are abundant opportunities to make your mark in the health care sector.
 The St. Luke's and Saint Adolphus health systems alone employ over 10,000 people in a wide range of specialties, from cancer care to pediatrics.

 And the opportunities should continue to multiply.
 Idaho's population is expanding rapidly, with much of the growth due to the high number of retirees moving to the state.
-By 2025, more than 330,000 Idaho residents will be over age 65, and many of those people will need the services of qualified health care professionals.2 It's therefore not surprising that hospitals, nursing homes, and residential care facilities across the state are projected to see double-digit employment growth in the years ahead.1
+The Workforce Development Task Force report estimates that by 2025, more than 330,000 Idaho residents will be over age 65, and many of those people will need the services of qualified health care professionals.
+It's therefore not surprising that the state labor department expects hospitals, nursing homes, and residential care facilities across the state to see double-digit employment growth in the years ahead.

-Have a look at the expected rate of growth and median salary for each of these health careers:1
+Have a look at the projected rate of growth and median salary for each of these health careers:

 - Respiratory therapists—51.2 percent / $57,000